 Shela is a small village on Lamu island, 45 minutes walk from Lamu Town, situated at the point of the island, where the white sanded beach and the dunes strech out for a couple of hours undisturbed walking and pure bliss.

-Shela has 2000 inhabitants and as a visitor you are very quickly recognized, welcomed and made to feel at home and comfortable.
-Kids are playing freely around, donkeys wonder through the small sandy lanes.
+Shela has 2000 inhabitants and as a visitor, you are very quickly recognized, welcomed and made to feel at home and comfortable.
+Kids are playing freely around, donkeys wander through the small sandy lanes.